ethersphere/ethswarm-nextjs/content/pages/why.md

                   Swarm exists so the internet can again be decentralised.
                   Swarm’s vision is to become the operating system of the re-decentralised internet.
-It provides a scalable and self-sustaining infrastructure for a supply-chain economy of data.
+It provides a scalable and self-sustaining infrastructure for the data economy of tomorrow.
                 icon: OpenIcon
               - template: feature
                 cta: